 Are your puppies registered?

 No. While our sire Voltaire is AKC registered our dam Calypso is not registered.
 She makes up for papers with her superior guardian qualities and a winning attitude.
 Although she doesn’t have papers we are committed to breeding quality Great Pyrenees and making informed decisions to better the future of the breed.
 It’s fairly common for working LGDs not to have papers as some breeders mix LGD breeds, but be wary of an LGD breed mixed with a non-LGD breed.
 Both Calypso and Voltaire are Great Pyrenees, and Embark has confirmed that through DNA testing.
 Unless you are showing your dogs you usually don’t need papers, but the American Kennel Club has created a program for purebred’s without papers (or a part of another kennel club) called the Purebred Alternative Listing (PAL) that allows purebreds without AKC registration to participate in their events.
 All of our LGDs are working dogs and therefore do not leave the farm to participate in events, but if that is something you’re interested in it is possible without an AKC registration.
 What is important to look for in an LGD is the health of their parents, their temperament, and are their parents actively working as LGDs.

 How old do puppies have to be to go to their new homes?

-Puppies should be a minimum of 12 weeks old when they leave their mom.
+Puppies should be a minimum of 10-12 weeks old when they leave their mom.
 We typically keep the puppies until they are 12 weeks unless otherwise agreed upon.
-Be wary of breeders sending puppies home before 12 weeks.
+Be wary of breeders sending puppies home before 10 weeks of age.
 This is important because the puppies learn a lot from their mothers during these first few weeks of life.
 Since their mom is a working dog these puppies get their own little internship in being an LGD before they have to go to their future homes.
-Even if you’re not getting a puppy for LGD work they should still be with their mothers until 12 weeks of age.
+Even if you’re not getting a puppy for LGD work they should still be with their mothers until 10-12 weeks of age.